antmicro/rowhammer-tester/docs/source/hammering.md

 Regardless of which one is used, the number of reads in one pass is divided equally between the hammered rows.
 If a user specifies `--read_count 1000`, then each row will be hammered 500 times.

-As standard, hammering is performed via DMA, but there is an alternative way with `--payload-executor` which bypasses the DMA and talks directly with the PHY.
+By default, hammering is performed via DMA, but there is an alternative way with `--payload-executor` which bypasses the DMA and talks directly with the PHY.
 That allows the user to issue specific activation, refresh and precharge commands.

 ## Attack modes